Course requirements: Consult the UVM Catalogue.

 Observation requirements: In order to meet the state licensing requirement of 60 hours of supervised observation, and successfully complete the B.S. in Music Education Program, students must provide documentation of their observations by submitting to the Music Education Coordinator a Student Observation Form and an accompanying Observation Reflection.
-Observations are built into your UVM coursework as follows:
+Observations are integrated into UVM coursework and are dependent on passage of the course and fulfillment of course requirements.

 Criteria for admission to licensure: Students apply during the second semester of their sophomore year to the licensure portion of the program.
 At that time students must have: